defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 Cabinet Office policy is that all government departments and arm's length bodies must be Secure by Design.

-Following a Secure by Design approach, you will:
+Following a Secure by Design approach, departments will:

 - help create resilient technology and services
 - make security everyone’s responsibility